 - Explain to students that they are going to explore the origins of their lunch and other foods by participating in a mapping activity.
 Pass out one world map per group.
-A fabric map is suggested (see Materials), but a large paper map can work.
+A fabric map is suggested (see Materials), but a large paper map can work (see the attached template).

 - Next, pass out one laminated set of Where in the World Food Cards to each group.

 - Starting with the food cards that were ingredients in their lunches, have students place each food card on the map in the location where they think the food originated from.

 - When all the groups have finished, ask them if they think they got all of the cards right.
 Then ask each group to share where they placed one card and ask if the other groups agree or disagree.

 Activity 2: Where in the World

 - Show and discuss the PowerPoint Slides Food, Land, and People and World Civilizations.
 Instruct students to move any foods that they have in the wrong location, correcting their maps as you go through the slides.
 Ask each group to keep a tally count of their moves.